openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Performs element-wise count of the number of leading zeros in the `operand` tensor and produces a `result` tensor.
+Performs element-wise count of the number of leading zero bits in the `operand` tensor and produces a `result` tensor.

 ### Inputs